wilsonnjoroge/soc-detection-lab/README.md

 ## Lab Overview

 This lab demonstrates a realistic SOC (Security Operations Center) environment using open-source tooling.
-It covers the full detection engineering lifecycle — from deploying a SIEM and configuring log ingestion, to simulating real attacks and validating alert generation.
+It covers the full detection engineering lifecycle: from deploying a SIEM and configuring log ingestion, to simulating real attacks and validating alert generation.

 | Capability | Tool |
 |---|---|